vinithmundhra/sc_wifi/doc/examples.rst

 :c:member:`XTCP_SENT_DATA` or :c:member:`XTCP_RESEND_DATA` event the
 function ``httpd_send`` is called.

-The first thing the function does is check whether we have been asked to resend data.
+The first thing the function does is to check whether we have been asked to resend data.
 In this case it sends the previous amount of data using the ``prev_dptr`` pointer.